MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-view-blueprints.md

 - Visual Studio Tools for Unreal Engine.
 See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for installation instructions.
 - Complete the [Quickstart: Visual Studio Tools for Unreal Engine](vs-tools-unreal-quickstart.md) to download and build the Lyra game and configure it to use Visual Studio Tools for Unreal Engine.

-## View Blueprints in the Lyra game sample
+After completing the [Quickstart: Visual Studio Tools for Unreal Engine](vs-tools-unreal-quickstart.md) to download and build the Lyra game, follow these steps to view and find references to Blueprints in the Lyra game sample, all from within Visual Studio.

-After completing the [Quickstart: Visual Studio Tools for Unreal Engine](vs-tools-unreal-quickstart.md) to download and build the Lyra game, follow these steps to view Blueprints in the Lyra game sample from Visual Studio:
+## View Blueprints

 1. In Visual Studio, open `LyraCharacter.h`.
 Either search for that file in the Search pane of the **Solution Explorer**, or find it under **Games** > **LyraStarterGame** > **Source** > **LyraGame** > **Character** > **LyraCharacter.h**.
 1. In `LyraCharacter.h`, go to line 96.
 You should see the following class: `class LYRAGAME_API ALyraCharacter : public AModularCharacter ...`